pericoel21/allGuardsmanRPG/Brainstorming.md

 - Ridiculous titles.
 Maybe table?
 Examle: Junior Honoriffic Assistant Arbites liason officer of the Planetary Defense Force
 - Do clerics recover from chaos more easily?
 - Mechanicus that fake the discovery of a STC to innovate without being labelled heretics.
+- Change "MTG COLOR" to pentachrome color
+- What to do with negative tags that are played well?
+And what with players that refuse to play them?

 But luck affects psyker magic and guns jamming, and crits and fumbles.
 luck: d10 roll under for rnd events